 Who is this low cost £6000 wedding budget perfect for?

 This is for the film lovers.
 This concept provides a stunning cinematic backdrop to a wedding celebration that will make you feel like 1930s Hollywood stars.
-Guests recline on rows of red velvet seats to witness your epic ceremony, then you all celebrate your marriage with popcorn and gin cocktails before heading to a bar for dinner, drinks and dancing.
+Guests recline on rows of red velvet seats to witness your epic ceremony.
+After this you all celebrate your marriage with popcorn and gin cocktails before heading to a bar for dinner, drinks and dancing.

-Entrance: Ideal for a mid-winter wedding, aim to arrive at your chosen cinema for a 4pm ceremony.
-Then when you step out of your 1930s vintage Lincoln the cinema will be all lit up, adding to the glitz and glamour of the occasion.
+Ideal for a mid-winter wedding, aim to arrive at your chosen cinema for a 4pm ceremony.
+Then when you step out of your gorgeous vintage car the cinema will be all lit up.
+This really adds to the glitz and glamour of the occasion.

-Inside, your friends and family listen to your prepared playlist while watching a slideshow of black and white photos of you both on the big screen.
-If you’ve got imovie you can turn your images into a mini film with title and credits and finish with a slide that swaps ‘The End’ for ‘The Beginning’ as your audience await your arrival.
+Inside, your friends and family listen to your prepared playlist.
+At the same time, watching a slideshow of black and white photos of you both on the big screen.
+If you’ve got iMovie you can turn your images into a mini film with title and credits.
+You can finish with a slide that swaps ‘The End’ for ‘The Beginning’ as your audience await your arrival.

 Whether you chose the traditional walk down the aisle on your father’s arm or with an entire entourage Dirty Dancing style, entering the screen room from behind the curtain will be a real wow moment.
 And the cinema setup means you can play your ‘special song’ in surround-sound as you step up to meet your partner on the stage.